SanketPathak7/Portfolio/README.md

 # Sanket Pathak
-* University of Massachusetts, Amherst
+## University of Massachusetts, Amherst

-* I'm a data scientist with expertise in AI, machine learning and statistical analysis.
+> I'm a data scientist with expertise in AI, machine learning and statistical analysis.
 Skilled in developing intelligent solutions across multiple domains
-* Currently I am a graduate with 3+ years of experience
+> Currently, I am a graduate with 3+ years of experience

 * University of Massachusetts, Amherst
 * Masters in Business Analytics